itsToggle/trakt-scraper/README.md

 Getting started:

+    0. What You need:
+            - A Trakt.tv Account
+            - A Real Debrid Account is mandatory.
+Without it the script wont work.
+            - (Premiumize Account) This is optional.
+It will improve the chances of finding a chached torrent.
+            - Aria2c
     1. Trakt Preperation:
             - Clean Up a little :)
             - Everything in your collection will be monitored for new episodes.